redmoses/photostore/README.md

 ```

 ### Demo
-I have temporarily deployed a demo of the app in this location: http://photo.redmoses.me
+I have temporarily deployed a demo of the app in this (location)[http://photo.redmoses.me]